 A focus on SEO isn’t just beneficial for online businesses.
 In fact, 34% of “near me” searches from desktop and tablets result in a store visit.
 If you’re still not convinced, CodeinWP shares 120+ additional statistics that support an investment of time and money in SEO.

-Follow these steps for the most impact:
+If you want to start getting more local customers, follow these steps for the most impact:

 #1: Create & Optimize a Google My Business Page